patijagannath11-afk/ecommerce-customer-segmentation/README.md

     * Connect to the MySQL DB using Python (with SQLAlchemy).
     * Perform RFM (Recency, Frequency, Monetary) analysis.
     * Train a K-Means clustering model to create distinct customer segments.
-    * Write these new segments back into a `customer_segments` table in the database.
+    * Write these new segments back into a 'customer_segment' table in the database.

 3. The Dashboard (Power BI) - 📋 Planned